xxanxnie/MuseMood/README.md

 MuseMood addresses the limitations of traditional multimodal systems by introducing dynamic weighting to handle degraded inputs across audio, lyrics, and MIDI modalities.
 In real-world settings, inputs can be noisy or incomplete — MuseMood dynamically adjusts fusion weights based on input quality, resulting in improved robustness and emotion recognition performance.

-### Dataset Source
+## Dataset Source
-MuseMood is built upon the MIREX Multimodal Emotion Dataset, which we obtained from Kaggle: https://www.kaggle.com/datasets/imsparsh/multimodal-mirex-emotion-dataset
+MuseMood is built upon the **MIREX Multimodal Emotion Dataset**, which we obtained from Kaggle: https://www.kaggle.com/datasets/imsparsh/multimodal-mirex-emotion-dataset
 R. Panda et al., "Multi-modal music emotion recognition: A new dataset, methodology and comparative analysis," CMMR 2013.

-We use a filtered subset of 196 songs from the dataset — each of which contains all three modalities (audio, lyrics, MIDI).
+We use a filtered subset of **196 songs** from the dataset — each of which contains all three modalities (audio, lyrics, MIDI).
 This ensures that our system has complete input during training and evaluation.

-### Installation
+## Installation

 This project was developed and tested primarily on macOS, but should work on any system with Python 3.7+.